Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Nonlinear Dynamics of a Periodically Surging Turbine

-which is identical to the coefficient of power of a surging disc in uniform flow given in Equation \ref{eqn:Cp_t} above.
-This analysis shows that the expression for time-averaged power given by \cite{wen_influences_2017} and \cite{johlas_floating_2021} (Equation \ref{eqn:powerWenJohlas}) does indeed satisfy the conservation relations of 1D axial momentum theory.
-Moreover, we see that there is no difference between an oscillating turbine in uniform flow and a stationary turbine in an oscillatory inflow in terms of thrust force and power extraction -- given the assumptions of this quasi-steady analytical framework.
-In other words, within the present set of assumptions, the effects of turbine surge motions and inflow oscillations on turbine performance are identical.
-To reiterate, the key premise undergirding these conclusions is that $a$ remains constant with surge- or inflow-velocity amplitude.
-This premise will be interrogated empirically in the following sections.

-Finally, we briefly consider potential unsteady differences between the oscillating-turbine and oscillating-inflow cases. \cite{brennen_review_1982} gives the force on a body oscillating with velocity $W_i(t)$ in an oscillating inflow $U_i(t)$ as
+The preceding analysis has focused on the case of a periodically surging turbine in a uniform inflow.
+From the work of \cite{wen_influences_2017}, \cite{el_makdah_influence_2019}, \cite{johlas_floating_2021}, and others, it is apparent that the case of a stationary turbine in an axial gust can be made equivalent to the surging-turbine case by shifting from a ground-fixed to a turbine-fixed frame of reference.
+The time-averaged power is not affected by this transformation.
+To determine the effect of noninertial-frame accelerations, we consider the force on a body oscillating with velocity $W_i(t)$ in an oscillating inflow $U_i(t)$, which is given by \cite{brennen_review_1982} as

-where $M_{ij}$ is the added-mass tensor of the body, $V_D$ is the volume of the body, $\delta_{ij}$ is the Kronecker delta operator, and the flow is assumed to be inviscid.
+Here, $M_{ij}$ is the added-mass tensor of the body, $V_D$ is the volume of the body, $\delta_{ij}$ is the Kronecker delta operator, and the flow is assumed to be inviscid.
 This expression thus quantifies the influence of added-mass effects and an unsteady buoyancy force, which comes from the oscillating pressure gradient that drives the oscillating inflow \citep{granlund_airfoil_2014}.
 We assume that neither the added-mass tensor nor the volume of the body changes as a function of time for a porous disc, and that $U_i(t)$ and $W_i(t)$ are periodic.
 Since $U_i(t)$ and $W_i(t)$ are periodic, the time averages over a single period of $\frac{dU_j}{dt}$ and $\frac{dW_j}{dt}$ are both zero.
 It thus follows that the time-averaged force on the body due to these two types of unsteady contributions is also zero, and therefore neither of these unsteady effects creates a theoretical difference between the time-averaged performance of an oscillating turbine and a stationary turbine in an oscillating inflow.
-It is possible that a fully unsteady potential-flow analysis, following that of \cite{dabiri_theoretical_2020}, could reveal additional unsteady differences between these two cases (e.g.\ a time-dependent added-mass tensor), but this analysis remains a subject for future work.
+We also note that the volume of a 2D actuator disc is effectively zero, and thus the unsteady buoyancy force that differentiates the two scenarios should be negligible.